genestack/user-tutorials/user-guide/source/guide/pipelines.rst

           Exons and introns are both parts of genes.
 However, exons code for proteins, whereas introns do not.
-In RNA splicing, introns are removed and exons are jointed to one another to generate mature messenger RNA (mRNA) which is further used to synthesize proteins.
+In RNA splicing, introns are removed and exons are jointed to produce mature messenger RNA (mRNA) which is further used to synthesize proteins.

 In this case, if you'll use Unspliced Mapper, the reference genome would find